Home FAQ's Blog Testimonials Videos

 • How does our process work?
 Before you submit your payment request you will be able to download and review your payment details.
 Immediately after you submit your payment request, an alert will display on top of your screen and our system will send an email confirmation.
 TaxMe will charge a percentage fee over the amount of your payment request.
 Our fee will be billed separately. and must be paid before we can initiate a payment request.
 If you notice an error in your payment request after you paid our fee and our system began processing your request, you are responsible.
 Payment submissions that we receive without payment are discarded within 2 hours.

 TaxMe's 94x return e-Filing (no registration required): When you e-file a return with TaxMe, you can pay taxes owed for an amount no greater than $2500.00 (941 or 944) or no greater than $500.00 (940).
-A 3% fee over the payment amount will be charged in addition to the regular e-filing fee.
+A percentage fee over the payment amount will be charged in addition to the regular e-filing fee.

 Via other web services: The IRS uses third party payment processors for payments by debit and credit card.
 It's safe and secure; your information is used solely to process your payment.
 Click here for additional information.